 A diagnosis can also bring a sense of belonging when meeting other families and young people who share the diagnosis.

-Most of the young people that I see describe a sense of relief at the time of diagnosis.
+Most of the young people that we see describe a sense of relief at the time of diagnosis.
 They have often spent large periods of time on the internet looking up symptoms for bipolar, psychosis, OCD and other concerning mental health difficulties, trying to work out what's is going on.
 When they find something that makes sense it allows the right help to be put in place for them and its good to feel understood.

 The diagnostic assessment has three components, performed after an initial assessment appointment.

 School questionnaire - to look at social communication issues and pick up difficulties within the school setting. (sent to you at same time as 3Di)